 Collectively, we're finding our feet in a new world, and striving to create a 'new normal'.
-But as communities and governments around the globe pull out all the stops to help people through the days and possibly months ahead, there is another group who is also deeply impacted by the fallout of COVID-19 — animals.
+But as communities and governments around the globe pull out all the stops to help people through the pandemic, there is another group who is also deeply impacted by the fallout of COVID-19 — animals.

-The global shutdown of the tourist trade has enormous implications for animals in many countries.
-Horses and elephants subjected to the daily labour of carrying tourists for 'rides' or transport have now become 'collateral damage', as these industries have ground to a halt.
-Some face days or months chained, others may be sold off or face starvation as owners become unable to feed them.
+The global shutdown of the tourist trade has had enormous implications for animals in many countries.
+Horses and elephants subjected to the daily labour of carrying tourists for 'rides' or transport became 'collateral damage', as these industries ground to a halt.
+Some have faced days or months chained, others sold off or faced starvation as owners became unable to feed them.

-The feeding and care of animals in captive facilities in many countries is also dependent on tourist income and we are actively investigating where conditions and care may have deteriorated.
-And across many countries there is concern for animals living on the streets whose ability to survive was dependent on tourists, scraps from now-closed restaurants or locals now in lock-down.
+The feeding and care of animals in captive facilities in many countries is also dependent on tourist income and we actively investigated where conditions and care had deteriorated.
+Across many countries there has been a concern for animals living on the streets whose ability to survive was dependent on tourists, scraps from now-closed restaurants or locals now in lock-down.